pinecone-io/pinecone-ts-client/guides/index-management/shared-operations.md

 ### Configure pod-based indexes

 > **Note:** This section applies to [pod-based indexes](https://docs.pinecone.io/guides/indexes/pods/understanding-pod-based-indexes) only.
 With serverless indexes, you don't configure any compute or storage resources.
-Instead, serverless indexes scale automatically based on usage.

 You can adjust the number of replicas or scale to a larger pod size (specified with `podType`).
 See [Scale pod-based indexes](https://docs.pinecone.io/guides/indexes/pods/scale-pod-based-indexes).
 You cannot downgrade pod size or change the base pod type.